-Write an SQL script to query or modify data (DML) that are stored in at most two database tables.
+Write an SQL script that queries or modifies data (DML) stored in no more than two database tables.

 | Command | Purpose | Example |